24 Things to do and see in Limerick

 19 – Attend Riverfest Festival in the Summer months!!

-There are live music events and plenty of stuff to see and do through the wicked weekend of fun.
+There is plenty of live music events and plenty of stuff to see and do through the wicked weekend of fun.
 The ending of the festival is finished with an amazing huge fireworks display and lots of people gather around Arthurs Quay park area to see the huge display of fireworks going off.
 Its a must on your bucket list of things to see and do in Limerick.

 20 – Head to Adare for the afternoon